INTRODUCTION

 PRACTICAL TIPS FOR PORTION CONTROL

-Implementing portion control doesn’t mean depriving yourself—it’s about eating mindfully and making minor adjustments.
-Simple strategies include:
+Implementing portion control is not about deprivation, but about eating mindfully and making small and effective adjustments.

-- Pre-portioning snacks instead of eating directly from large packages
+- Pre-Portion Snacks: Divide snacks into smaller servings instead of eating directly from large packets to prevent unconscious overeating.

 THE ROLE OF PROTEIN AND FIBRE IN SATIETY

-Protein and fibre-rich foods help keep you full for longer, naturally supporting portion control.
-Proteins such as lean meats, fish, eggs, and legumes promote muscle maintenance and prevent unnecessary snacking.
+Protein and fibre-rich foods help keep you full for longer and naturally support portion control.
+Proteins such as lean meats, fish, eggs and legumes promote muscle maintenance and prevent unnecessary snacking.
 Fibre from whole-grains, fruits and vegetables slows digestion, ensuring a steady release of energy and reducing hunger between meals.
 Including these nutrients in every meal enhances satiety, making portion control easier and more sustainable.

 UNDERSTANDING SERVING SIZES

-Many individuals misjudge serving sizes, leading to unintentional overeating.
-Being aware of standard serving recommendations can help:
+Many individuals misjudge serving sizes, which often leads to unintentional overeating.
+Developing awareness of standard serving recommendations can make a difference.

-- One serving of protein (chicken, fish) is roughly the size of a deck of cards.
+- Protein Portions: One serving of chicken, fish, or other lean protein is roughly the size of a deck of cards.

-- A serving of rice or pasta is about a cupped handful.
+- Grains and Starches: A serving of rice or pasta is about a cupped handful, enough to fuel energy without excess.

-- One serving of vegetables is roughly the size of a closed fist.
+- Vegetables: One serving is approximately the size of a closed fist, delivering fibre, vitamins and minerals.

-Control portion sizes for a healthy weight and ensure that meals remain balanced without consuming unnecessary excess calories.
-Using measuring cups or food scales initially can help develop an intuitive understanding of portion sizes over time.
+Control portion sizes for a healthy weight and to keep meals balanced without unnecessary calories.
+Using tools such as measuring cups or food scales at first can build intuition, helping you develop a natural sense of portion sizes over time.

 MINDFUL EATING FOR BETTER PORTION CONTROL